 - To grow an extraordinary community of people committed to tackling inequalities in diabetes.

-- To build the skills and practices of five teams to tackle inequality in diabetes.
+- To build teams with the skills and practices to tackle inequality in diabetes.

 - To positively impact the lives of people with diabetes who experience inequality within 18 months of launch.